-It's no surprise that Sydney is one of the most expensive cities in the world, and consequently a pretty poor place economically speaking as far as game development is concerned.
+Sydney is one of the most expensive cities in the world, and consequently a pretty poor place economically for game development.
 But if you're born and bred in Sydney, you want to finish your game and you've just quit your job, what do you do?

 Chatting to Kotaku over the phone, Johnson explained that Geneshift originally started as a way to show of all of the skills he'd learned from his design computing degree.
 "I thought a game would be a fun thing to make that covers all the bases," he explained.